Infermeno/STARVE-FREE-READER-WRITERS-Problem/README.md

 ```

 ### Writer
-The following is the implementation of the reader code using the starve-free approach.
+The writer code for starvation free approach is as follows:

 ```cpp
 wait(in_mutex);